rpmuller/ePubs/WP1.md

 There are, however, many fertile valleys, with easy access to the sea, but cut off by the mountains from easy land communication with each other.
-In these valleys little separate communities grew up, living by agriculture, and centring round a town, generally close to the sea.
+In these valleys little separate communities grew up, living by agriculture, and centering round a town, generally close to the sea.
 In such circumstances it was natural that, as soon as the population of any community grew too great for its internal resources, those who could not live on the land should